 At Camino we care about the wider impact we have on the world around us.
 We try to run our restaurants in a way that is good for everyone, from using the best quality ingredients in our food, to making sure everyone who works with us enjoys what they do.
-Everyone at Camino is committed to sourcing food ethically, working to reduce our environmental impact, treating employees and suppliers well, and helping with charities where possible.
-Here’s how we do it.
+We’re committed to reducing our environmental impact, treating our staff and suppliers as well as possible, and helping charities where we can.
+Read on for how we do it…

 Our Executive Chef, Nacho del Campo, works hard for us to be as sustainable as possible, whilst getting the best quality seasonal ingredients that are sourced as locally as possible.